rounakraj8/bidding-system/index.md

 2. cd into bidding-system `cd ~/bidding-system`
 3. Run the application `./mvnw spring-boot:run`
 4. Application will start running at `http://localhost:8080`
+5. Run the unit test cases and build the artifact(JAR) file `./mvnw clean install`

 ### APIs